jiayuehe/FIVEPASS/Readme.md

 c) Select StepCounter directory as the existing project;
 d) Build
 e) Or run on a device that is of API 27 or higher;
+f) If the current version doesn't work, please visit https://github.com/jiayuehe/FIVEPASS.git We gurantee that the newest version on github would work

 Complete functionality:
 1) Sign up/log in